bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Video 15

 ![Profile views of germ band cauterization in *eve* mutant.
-Same embryo from @fig:vid-cautlat-eve, but showing a surface and a profile view.
+Same embryo from !@fig:vid-cautlat-eve, but showing a surface and a profile view.
 The cauterization prevents the extension of the germ band.
 The mitotic domains compress non-dividing cells but these do not buckle.
 Frame rate = 10fps.
 Scale bar = 50µm.
 ](figures/Vid15.jpg){#fig:vid-cautdor-eve tag="Supplementary Video 15" width=50%}

 \newpage